mikegoatly/mikegoatly/README.md

 * 🕸️ I'm pretty proficient using TypeScript and React.
 * ☁️ I've also got a lot of experience building, monitoring and maintaining software in Azure.
 * 📺 I like building UIs using [Avalonia UI](https://github.com/AvaloniaUI/Avalonia)
-* 🎼 I build [Chordle](https://www.chordle.com) in the Windows Store, and in my spare time am rewriting it using Avalonia to be cross platform.
+* 🎼 I build [Chordle](https://www.chordle.com) for the Windows Store, and in my spare time am rewriting it using Avalonia to be cross platform.

 If you're looking for a nice little in-memory Full Text Indexer for .NET, take a look at [LIFTI](https://github.com/mikegoatly/lifti)!